-No matter which material you choose, these options give you the flexibility to select a specific color that suits your kitchen’s style:
+No matter which material you choose, these options give you the flexibility to select a specific color that suits your kitchen’s style and your home decor:

 - Dark floors: Dark colors, from espresso to true black, make a dramatic statement with white cabinets.
 Dark options are best with white cabinets in modern spaces, especially if you have dark accents in your kitchen, such as your backsplash.

 - Medium floors: If dark feels a bit too overwhelming for your kitchen or style, go a few shades lighter with medium colors.
 A slightly dark gray shade is modern, while beige wood tones are natural and versatile.
 Avoid hues that are too orange, as that can look outdated and clash with your white cabinetry.

 - Light floors: Light hardwood is the best color floor for a white kitchen if you want to maintain an airy feel.
 Pine or golden oak options — as long as they aren’t too yellow — will add just enough color contrast to let your kitchen stand out without overwhelming the room.

 - White floors: White isn’t as common as the other options above.
 However, white hardwood or tile can fit with a white kitchen if you want a rustic look and feel.
 It’s also best for households without pets or kids as white floors can show stains and damage more easily.
 Use a matte white flooring and balance it with gray or brown neutrals elsewhere in your kitchen.